 The following is a summary of the principal features of the 2014 Plan, which is attached hereto as Appendix A to this proxy statement.
 The following summary does not purport to be a complete description of all provisions of the 2014 Plan.
-To the extent there is a conflict between this summary and the actual terms of the amended 2014 Plan, the actual terms of the amended 2014 Plan will govern.
+To the extent there is a conflict between this summary and the actual terms of the amended 2014 Plan will govern.
 Any stockholder who wishes to obtain a copy of the actual plan document may do so upon written request to Investor Relations, Lion Biotechnologies, Inc., 112 West 34th Street, 18th Floor, New York, New York 10120, or may access the document from the SEC's website at www.sec.gov.